 egress-rules 115s

 The oc describe egressnetworkpolicy command can be used to display egress related configuration.
-In this example, the egress settings for the project/namespace named foo is displayed.
+In this example, the egress settings for the project/namespace named my-project is displayed.
 The rules are read in order, which means the deny rule should always be the very last rule.

 ~]$ oc describe egressnetworkpolicy egress-rules